Quality Intelligence: why omnipresence isn’t rocket science

 Data scattered on many megabytes of Excel spreadsheets are now stored in one central place.
 Your shop floor in Laos is looking at the same real-time and up-to-date information as your sales representative in Lausanne.

-The data and the meaningful analysis of that data is accessible to everyone.
+The data and the meaningful analysis of that data are accessible to everyone.
 No more out-of-date manuals.
 No more worrying over audits.

 For any question about a complaint, you have the answer to hand.
 Factory shifts are looking at the same Quality data, so no more mishaps and confusion during handover.